 - Apple and Samsung are locked in a protracted patent battle that damages users' freedom.

-- Apple does not publish the set of conventions, or "API", through which the iPod and iTunes communicate.
+- In addition to its patent aggression, Apple doesn't not publish the set of conventions, or "API", through which its products and iTunes communicate.
 Rather, they change it constantly.
-In many cases the only goal of these changes is to force customers to only use Apple products with iTunes and vice versa.
+In many cases the only goal of these changes is to make it hard for developers to access Apple services with third-party applications.

 - Prior to iOS 7, Apple let third-party applications access and store your entire address book without indication.

 - Apple says you can't have freedom because you might be clumsy, evil, and a drug dealer.